 …once AGAIN I’m in the midst of again wondering if and how I can continue doing life on my own…

-However, the liturgical /lectionary semi-purist (only "semi" because in real life I actually do have a fairly wide low-church streak and because more often than not these days I worship with a congregation that follows LBW liturgy, hymns and lectionary rather than Revised Common Lectionary like most of the rest of the world) protests but right now we're in the midst of Ordinary Time, that green and growing and well-ordered liturgical season that parallels and replicates are own growth in the Spirit as individuals and as community.
-After all, Anne's blog and my comment both are anecdotes from Holy Week, before Good Friday, before Easter, before the Day of Pentecost that initiates a long, winding, greening, browning trek in the Spirit and in the flesh through orchards, valleys, cities, alleys, fields of gold and dark places manifold.
+However, the liturgical /lectionary semi-purist (only "semi" because in real life I have a fairly wide low-church streak and because more often than not these days I worship with a congregation that follows LBW liturgy, hymns, and lectionary rather than Revised Common Lectionary like most of the rest of the world) protests but right now we're in the midst of Ordinary Time, that green and growing and well-ordered liturgical season that parallels and replicates are own growth in the Spirit as individuals and as community.
+After all, Anne's blog and my comment both are anecdotes from Holy Week, before Good Friday, before Easter, before the Day of Pentecost that initiates a long, winding, greening, browning trek in the Spirit and in the flesh through orchards, valleys, cities, alleys, fields of gold, and dark places manifold.

 During that aforementioned theology of the cross course I led during Holy Week 2007 and also the following summer at another church, for one of the classes we prayed together this beautiful observation from Paul Hammer:

 Jesus, how common can you get?
 Foot washing, bread, wine!

 If you're going to be religious, at least use something special.

 No, my friend, I came not to perform special religious rites

 But to touch the daily life of everyone

 With God's love in the commonest of things.

 O.K., water, bread, wine.